Zepbound BMI Requirements for Coverage

 Body Mass Index (BMI) is a key factor insurers use to determine eligibility for weight management medications like Zepbound.
 Because Zepbound targets obesity-related conditions, coverage typically requires meeting certain BMI thresholds to justify medical necessity.

-While exact requirements can vary by insurance provider, the general guidelines for Zepbound coverage are:
+While exact requirements vary by insurance provider, the general Zepbound BMI requirements for coverage are:

-• BMI of 30 or higher: This qualifies as obesity, making patients eligible for coverage if they seek treatment for chronic weight management.
+BMI of 30 or higher: This qualifies as obesity, making patients eligible for coverage when seeking treatment for chronic weight management.

 For obstructive sleep apnea specifically, coverage may hinge on the presence of moderate to severe OSA confirmed by a sleep study, combined with obesity defined by BMI.